reactjs/react.dev/src/content/reference/react/components.md

 ### Client components {/*client-components*/}

 Client components can access the full range of React features, including state, effects, and access to the DOM.
 They are essential for creating rich, interactive features where users expect immediate feedback.
-Client component must have the [`'use client'` directive](/reference/react/use-client#use-client) place at the top of the file they are defined in.
+Client component must have the [`'use client'` directive](/reference/react/use-client#use-client) placed at the top of the file they are defined in.

 In the following sections, we will delve deeper into the characteristics, capabilities, and use cases of both server components and client Components.